abajwa-hw/security-workshops/Security-workshop-HDP 2_2-seperateIPA.md

 If the wizard errors out towards the end due to a component not starting up, its not a problem: you should be able to start it up manually via Ambari

+- Verify that we have kerberos enablement on our cluster and that hue user can kinit successfully using Hue keytab

 ```
 su - hue
 #Attempt to read HDFS: this should fail as hue user does not have kerberos ticket yet